-The education consists of courses and a scientific work.
-Examinations that form part of the third-cycle education are assessed with the grades pass/failed.
-A grade on a course and a licentiate thesis, respectively, is determined by a specially appointed examiner.
-A grade on a doctoral dissertation is determined by a specially appointed grading committee.
+The programme consists of courses and scientific work.
+Examinations that are part of doctoral studies are assessed with the grade pass/fail.
+The grade of the course and the licentiate thesis is determined by a specially appointed examiner.
+The grade of the doctoral thesis is decided by a specially appointed examining committee.

-For a possible credit transfer, see the current order for credit transfers and the guidelines for credit transfers.
+For any credit transfer, please refer to the current credit transfer procedure and guidelines for credit transfer.